PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 12:05:51
+Last updated: 2024-04-08 12:06:26
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: Ted: "First it was too much eye-contact, then not enough - where do you look during sex?"Barney: "Into the hidden camera at future me, watching it." - Barney Stinson